DSIN-INSA-Strasbourg/Hermes-doc/content/examples/single-datasource.md

       sources: # datasource(s) to use to fetch data.
 Usually one, but several could be used
         datasource_of_example1: # The source name set in hermes.plugins.datasources
           # The query to fetch data.
-          # 'type' is mandatory and indicate to plugin which flavour of query to proceed
+          # 'type' is mandatory and indicate to plugin which flavor of query to proceed
           #   Possible 'type' values are 'add', 'delete', 'fetch' and 'modify'
           # 'query' is the query to send
           # 'vars' is a dict with vars to use (and sanitize !) in query